 Whether you use your own name or chose a pseudonym, that needs to be a decision you make and soon.

 You don’t want to be changing your name constantly, though there is always the option of having more than one pseudonym like some authors – first things first, get your main name.
-(Read my post on Using a Pen Name).
+(Check out my post: Good reasons for writing under a pen name).

 ☆ Be real – Even if you choose a Pen Name, a fake name is one thing, but you need to be your real self.
 Be authentic.
 Let people know who you are, how you write, when you market yourself, don’t create a fake persona.
 In your marketing you will be letting people see glimpses of yourself, so keep it real.

 ☆ Create an online presence – Since we are discussing building the brand before you’re published, you need to start getting your name out there.
 So whether it’s on Twitter or Facebook, use your NAME.